Image Credit: Ekaphon maneechot/Shutterstock.com

 Measuring electromagnetic radiation is a crucial aspect of the development of new lighting applications like LEDs and newer generations of organic light emitting diodes (OLEDs).
 This can be delivered using radiometry or photometry.

 Radiometric techniques are an unambiguous scientific method aimed at gauging the distribution of the radiation's energy in space.
-Radiometric methods are markedly different to photometric techniques, which considers in what way radiation can be seen by humans, i.e. according to how the sensitivity of the human eye fluctuates with wavelength.
+Radiometric methods are markedly different from photometric techniques, which considers in what way radiation can be seen by humans, i.e. according to how the sensitivity of the human eye fluctuates with wavelength.

 Irradiance is the strength of light, which is measured in watts per square meter.
 For example, light sources that have an irradiance of one Watt/m² at a set distance of green light, are perceived by the human eye as considerably brighter than the same light with an irradiance of one Watt/m² of blue or red light viewed at the same set distance.
 Knowing this, radiometry can be used to deliver an accurate assessment of light sources.